INDIANA HIGHWAY HISTORY

 INDIANA STATE HIGHWAY HISTORY

-Indiana's state highway system has been in existence since the first numbered signed routes were posted back in 1918.
+Indiana's state road system has been in existence since the first numbered signed routes were posted back in 1918.
 The highway system was completely renumbered in 1926 when US routes made their debut in Indiana.
 Since then minor changes have been over the years.
-Some have been truncated, others renumbered and even some new highways, like SR 641 in Terre Haute.
-Some state roads have gone out of existence entirely, such as like IN-431 which was just recently decommissioned in 2007, and IN-100 which was once the planned loop around Indianapolis, now defunct.
-To see a table of the old state roads designations and what replaced them as well as specific history on some of the more important or notable routes see the Historic State Roads page.
+Some state roads have been truncated, others renumbered and even some new highways, like SR 641 in Terre Haute.
+Some state roads have gone out of existence entirely, such as like IN-431 and IN-334 which were just recently decommissioned in the last few years.

 INDIANA NATIONAL TRAILS HISTORY